 Carocell Bio’s peptide-based, next-generation approach to promoting healthier healing and skin can help reduce the inflammation contributing to scarring after tumour resection.
 Through topical application to the skin, it can interrupt the inflammatory cascade – reducing excessive collagen deposition that could lead to visible scarring – and potentially providing safer and novel therapeutic options for patients.

-Emerging data from Carocell Bio’s initial study to reduce inflammation after a burn indicate the potential of its lead peptide JEL3108.
+Emerging data from Carocell Bio’s initial study to reduce inflammation after a burn indicate the potential of its peptide JEL3108.

 Find out more about our therapeutic peptides and how they can reduce inflammation in a host of serious inflammatory diseases.

 For further information and access to detailed documentation, please get in touch.